-Some hear the word organic and think that what they are consuming or using is 100% organic and natural.
+Some hear the word organic and many think that what they are consuming or using is 100% organic and natural.
 This can hold true for some products that tout being organic, such as in the food industry.
 However, there are varying degrees of organic in the food we eat.
 So, you may be asking; where does that leave other products like vitamins or soaps that claim to be organic?
 Organic labeling regulations allows you to say organic, but it is how the term organic is used that makes all the difference.
 Therefore, it is important to purchase your organic products and foods from a reputable store, farmer, or online boutique.

 The USDA NOP (National Organic Program) sets the regulations of what and how organic foods, as well as other products, can be labeled.
 This means that foods with the word organic may not always mean 100% true organic only.
 Knowing the difference in wording helps to separate them and know what you are paying for.